Afable Building

 The Afable building is a 3-storey structure in Manila.
 It is located on a trapezoidal lot at the corner of Nicanor Reyes st. (previously Morayta st.) and Lerma St. facing España Boulevard.
 The building possesses a façade both from its original design in 1932 (Lerma side) and the post war renovation in 1960 (Nicanor Reyes side) both designed by Filipino architect Pablo Antonio Sr. who is well known for Art Deco and later on became a National Artist in Architecture in 1976.

-Possibly the oldest still standing work of Pablo Antonio Sr. as of 2016.
+It is possibly the oldest still standing work of Pablo Antonio Sr. as of 2016.

 History

 The construction of the Afable building started in 1931-1932 as the Afable of College and Medicine and Surgery that was reported to be located at Espana and Morayta (Nicanor Reyes) streets.
 In 1934-35, its affiliated hospital, the "Manila City Hospital of Dr. V. Afable" was built; also by designed Pablo Antonio Sr. Both buildings were named in honor of Dr. Valentin Afable, a notable physician, Lone district representative of Zambales (1938-1946), and founder of said college.